 \paragraph{Differential privacy (DP)} DP \citep{noiseDwork2006, dpAlgDwork2014} is a mathematical framework for privacy preservation, centered on the principle of quantifying privacy through the comparison of output probabilities between adjacent datasets, formalized as follows. \begin{definition} (Approximate DP; \citealp{noiseDwork2006, DworkKMMN06}) A stochastic algorithm $\mathcal{M}: \mathcal{D} \rightarrow \mathcal{R}$ is $(\varepsilon, \delta)$-DP if for any adjacent datasets $D, D' \in \mathcal{D}$, and for any $S \in \mathcal{R}$, it holds that

 \end{definition} In this work, we use sample-level add/remove adjacency, so $D$ and $D'$ are adjacent, if $D$ can be turned into $D'$ by adding or removing a single sample.

-\paragraph{Differentially private stochastic gradient descent (DPSGD)} To incorporate DP into deep learning, a common approach is to use DPSGD for optimization.
-DPSGD extends SGD with $\ell_2$ norm gradient clipping and noise injection \citep{DBLP:conf/globalsip/SongCS13,dpDlAbadi2016}.
+\paragraph{Differentially private stochastic gradient descent (DP-SGD)} To incorporate DP into deep learning, a common approach is to use DP-SGD for optimization.
+DP-SGD extends SGD with $\ell_2$ norm gradient clipping and noise injection \citep{DBLP:conf/globalsip/SongCS13,dpDlAbadi2016}.
 In effect, clipping bounds the influence any single sample can have on the outcome, after which calibrated Gaussian noise is added to the clipped per-sample gradients to guarantee DP \citep{DworkKMMN06}.

-However, the update magnitude in standard DPSGD is influenced by two hyperparameters, the learning rate and the clipping bound, which both affect the update magnitude.
+However, the update magnitude in standard DP-SGD is influenced by two hyperparameters, the learning rate and the clipping bound, which both affect the update magnitude.
 Since this interdependence complicates hyperparameter tuning, \citet{normalized-dpsgd-deepmind} proposed normalizing the learning rate by scaling all gradients by a factor of $\frac{1}{C}$, where $C$ is the clipping bound (see \Cref{alg:nor-dpsgd}).
 This normalization decouples the learning rate and the clipping bound so the hyperparameter $C$ exclusively controls the clipping bound without affecting the update magnitude, simplifying HPO.

-In the rest of this paper, DPSGD refers to DPSGD with normalization.
+In the rest of this paper, DP-SGD refers to DP-SGD with normalization.
 We note that due to the standard post-processing properties of DP \citep{dpAlgDwork2014}, any optimizer with access only to the DP gradients, e.g., Adam \citep{adam_kingma_2015}, will also satisfy DP.
 We therefore use the general $\mathrm{OptimizerUpdate}$ in \Cref{alg:nor-dpsgd,alg:dp-unify} to refer to any such optimizer.